 TVA's preferred alternative for fulfilling its purpose and need is the Proposed Action Alternative.
-This alternative would generate renewable energy for TVA and its customers with only minor direct and indirect environmental impacts due to the implementation of BMPs and minimization and mitigation efforts, as described in Section 2.5.1 and Section 2.5.2.
+This alternative would generate renewable energy with only minor direct and indirect environmental impacts due to the implementation of BMPs and minimization and mitigation efforts, as described in Section 2.4.1 and Section 2.4.2.
 Implementation of the Project would help meet TVA's renewable energy goals and would help TVA meet customer-driven energy demands on the TVA system.